Optional Lectio Divina Prayer

 - Discuss together.

-When starting his religious order, the Jesuits, Notes St. Ignatius of Loyola planned to use his dear friend Francis Xavier as a scholar and teacher for their growing movement.
+When starting his religious order, the Jesuits, St. Ignatius of Loyola planned to invite his dear friend Francis Xavier to serve as a scholar and teacher for their growing movement.

 After his departure, Francis Xavier would send letters back to Ignatius to update him on his mission.
 Francis Xavier described how he invited thousands of people to accept the Gospel and be baptized.
 He saw hundreds of thousands of conversions, but he was still frustrated that more couldn’t be done.
 He wrote to Ignatius,